XpertAI: uncovering regression model strategies for sub-manifolds

 \section{How to train and select good range experts?}

-In practice, we need to train and select appropriate \textit{range experts} for the XpertAI approach to enhance contextualization as reported above.
+In practice, we need to select appropriate \textit{range experts} for the XpertAI approach to enhance contextualization.
 This process may vary based on the respective XAI attribution method being employed.
 For occlusion- and gradient-integration-based methods, which do not require additional structural disentanglement (see Section \ref{section:technical}), a simple shift-and-clip strategy is sufficient.
-For propagation-based methods, however, we need to learn the surrogate $a \mapsto (z_m)_m$, as described earlier.
+For propagation-based methods, however, we need to learn the surrogate $a \mapsto (z_m)_m$ (see Sec. \ref{sec:method}).
 Here, we want to highlight the need for appropriate regularization to avoid overfitting, which in the case of range experts would result in unfaithful model attributions.
-Consequently, we want to choose the least complex range expert, that can sufficiently learn the respective mapping.
+Analogously to regular model selection, we aim to choose the least complex range expert, that can sufficiently learn the respective mapping.